xunne899/tgc16-project-1/README.md

 * Website is able to view in mobile size (XS) and for large display like desktop

-## 3. Features
+## 3. Features<br>

-Navigation Bar<br>
+### Navigation Bar<br>
-* Home, About us, Map, Contact us(click tab to link to respective page) Subscription Form<br>
+  * Home, About us, Map, Contact us(click tab to link to respective page)
+### Subscription Form <br>
-* User may key in their email to the email box to get recycling news.<br>
+  * User may key in their email to the email box to get recycling news.
     Error will display if no input ubon submission
-About Us<br>
+### About Us<br>
-* Under the list there is a click here at the bottom to link to recycle website for more information<br>
+  *  Under the list there is a click here at the bottom to link to recycle website for more information
-Map<br>
+### Map<br>
   * SearchBar<br>
     User can enter address or postal code into searchbar to search for nearby main recycling bins<br>
     User can filter to see different types of bins( main, lighting, secondhand, ewaste)
   * Zoom Function<br>
     User able to use the self customise zoom in zoom out function to view the map size they wanted
   * Toggle Button<br>
     Toggle hide or show cluster button at bottom left of map (for secondhand and  ewaste only)<br>
     Toggle hide - red color button<br>
     Toggle show - blue color button
   * Hide or show general waste button<br>
     Hide or show general waste button beside toggle button at bottom left of map (General main recycling waste only)<br>
     Hide general waste - red color button<br>
     Show general waste - blue color button
   * Legend Icon <br>
     Just below the map, the dark green bar shows the legend icon of various types of recycling bin<br>
     When user hover mouse over icon, icon is able to show name of the various bin types<br>
     When user clicks on icon, the map will display the respective types of bins<br>
     When legend icon displays color - not click<br>
     When legend icon is opaque in color - the icon is click<br>
-Contact us<br>
+ *  Contact us<br>
-* User able to select the type of questions they want to enquire, type in email, comments, hear about us and rate experience.<br>
+   User able to select the type of questions they want to enquire, type in email, comments, hear about us and rate experience.<br>
    Error will display if no input ubon submission<br>
    Upon submission a confirmation of user input details will show<br>